hugokernel/BSide_ESR02_Firmware/README.md

 Note: By default, the `make upload` command try to use the `avrispmkII` programmer, if you want to use another one, you have to edit the `Makefile` and change the ISP Programmer.

+## TODO

+- Explain how to find the ISP header
+- Update to the latest version...